-The figure below provides an illustration of the District's existing and proposed FY 2024 water and sewer bill at 6,000 gallons compared to that of the other two utilities on Hilton Head Island and Beaufort-Jasper Water & Sewer Authority, which serves much of the area around and proximate to Hilton Head Island.
+The figure below provides an illustration of the District's FY 2026 water and sewer bill at 6,000 gallons compared to that of the other two utilities on Hilton Head Island and Beaufort-Jasper Water & Sewer Authority, which serves much of the area around and proximate to Hilton Head Island.
 Since the single-family residential customer class represents a majority of the District's customer base, the comparison below will focus on this class.
-As shown below, a single-family residential customer using 6,000 gallons will see an increase in their combined water and sewer bill of \$4.84 from \$49.46 to \$54.30.
-However, the proposed FY 2024 monthly charge for this customer class is below the monthly charge for this customer class of both Hilton Head No. 1 Public Service District (Hilton Head PSD) and Beaufort-Jasper Water & Sewer Authority.
+As shown below, a single-family residential customer using 6,000 gallons will see an increase in their combined water and sewer bill of \$5.84 from \$59.65 to \$65.49.